How to Choose and Use an Eye Bolt

 - Never force a sling or hook.
 It should fit comfortably

 - When you lift the load make sure that you do so slowly, no jolting

 - Use a shackle not a hook with your lifting eye bolt

-- Only lift loads that weigh as much or less than the rated capacity of the eye bolt
+- Only lift loads that weigh as much or less than the rated capacity

 - Ensure that the load does not rotate when lifted